anglus/homework/README.md

 [...]
 ```

 When PHP-FPM reads the `/etc/php5/fpm/php.ini` configuration file, it ignores any line that begins with a semicolon.
+Save the file by typing `CTRL-O` and `ENTER`, and exit `nano` by typing `CTRL-X`

 Now we're ready to configure `lighttpd` to use PHP-FPM.
 We will need to edit the file located at `/etc/lighttpd/conf-available/15-fastcgi-php.conf`.
 This file contains PHP-FastCGI settings for use with `lighttpd`.
 First, make a backup of the file by typing the following command: